ruphy/publiccode.yml/schema.md

 * Type: string
 * Presence: mandatory
-* Example: "City of Amsterday"
+* Example: "City of Amsterdam"

 This string describes the entity that owns this repository; this might or might not be the same entity who owns the copyright on the code